Dr. Patrick Mellacher

 - Finally, I developed a parsimonious evolutionary-epidemiological model to capture the endogenous creation and competition of new Covid-19 variants under varying (simplified) containment policies.
 Viral evolution in this model captures both immunity escape via antigenic drift and changes in the characteristics of the model due to mutations.
 This paper is published in the Journal of Economic Interaction and Coordination.

-Apart from Covid-19, my research focusses on modelling innovation, inequality and polarization.
-A first paper on this topic, joint with Timon Scheuer, was published in Computational Economics.
-In a recent working paper called "Growth, Concentration and Inequality in a Unified Schumpeter Mark I + II model", I develop a rather simple agent-based model that unifies salient features of the so-called Schumpeter Mark I and Mark II model and show that it is capable of reproducing prominent stylized facts of economic development since the 1980s, such as the increase in market concentration and inequality and "declining business dynamism".
+My PhD thesis focusses on modelling innovation, inequality and polarization.
+The first paper of this paper, written jointly with Timon Scheuer, was published in Computational Economics.
+In a recent working paper called "Growth, Concentration and Inequality in a Unified Schumpeter Mark I + II model", I developed a rather simple agent-based model that unifies salient features of the so-called Schumpeter Mark I and Mark II model and show edthat it is capable of reproducing prominent stylized facts of economic development since the 1980s, such as the increase in market concentration and inequality and "declining business dynamism".
 In the final paper of my thesis, Opinion Dynamics with Conflicting Interests, I developed a simple agent-based model of political economy to model a co-evolution of opinion formation, political decision making processes and economic outcomes.

 I am also interested in the history of economic thought and do not shy away from using "old" ideas with "new" methods.
 I am Co-Translator of Schumpeter's Capitalism, Socialism and Democracy (first complete German edition) and work as Editorial Assistant of the European Journal of the History of Economic Thought.
 I have acted as a peer reviewer for BMC Medical Informatics and Decision Making, Computational Economics, Journal of Economic Growth, Journal of Evolutionary Economics and Metroeconomica.
 I am teaching public finance and agent-based modelling, and have teaching experience in the history of economic thought.
 I am active on Twitter as @Patrick_M_Econ.